 The uniformity value obtained in this study was classified as low.
 Kantun et al. (2022b) obtained a uniformity value of 0.134-1.00 with low, medium and high categories.
 The dominance index value of fish species caught in the area around the bioreeftek installation ranged from 0.003-0.068 and was included in the low category.
 Yanuar and Aunurohim, (2015) obtained a dominance value ranging from 0.077-0.108 and was included in the low category in the Pasir Putih Situbondo Waters, East Java.
 This shows that no particular fish species is more dominant than others.
 Kantun et al. (2022) obtained a low dominance value (0.002-0.029).

-The diversity obtained in this study was higher than previous studies.
+The diversity obtained in this study was higher than in previous studies.
 This is thought to be due to the high diversity of resources in this study because the bioreeftek installation area is influenced by several factors, including habitat quality related to the physical and chemical quality of the habitat, such as water clarity, temperature, and oxygen levels.
 The designed habitat structure mimics the natural structure of coral reefs so that it can create physical complexity that provides shelter, areas for foraging, and space for reproduction for various marine organisms.
 The existence of pioneer species as the first organisms to settle in newly restored areas can help attract other species to come and settle to increase diversity.

 The possibility of the availability of food resources, light, and space supports species diversity.
 Interactions between species such as predation, competition, and symbiosis between species in the restoration area can affect community composition and diversity.
 The high and low diversity values are greatly influenced by the number of fish species found and sampled.